 It’s out every weekend, taking divers to places like Magic Point, which is a well-known site locally for Grey Nurse Shark, and as well as other dive sites around North Head.

-In the shop you’ll find the latest range of gear, plus knowledgeable dive hands who can give you advice about what might be best for your level of diving.
-You can also get a fill air – or nitrox.
+In the shop, you’ll find the latest range of gear, plus knowledgeable dive hands who can give you advice about what might be best for your level of diving.
+You can also get a filled air – or nitrox.

 Whether you want to learn to dive, want to find some buddies to dive with, are looking for gear, or a dive trip away, check out their website to see what’s on.

 |Training School Type:||PADI||Nitrox Fill:|